MatthiasNickles/diff-SAT/README.md

 In addition to the cost functions, delSAT input requires a list of _parameter atoms_ (parameter variables); these are the random variables which can occur in cost functions.
 They need to be listed in a single line starting with "pats " (preceding the cost function declarations).
-In SAT-mode only, parameter atoms (variables) within cost function expressions need to be prefixed by character 'v'.
+In SAT-mode only, parameter atoms (the random variables) within cost function expressions need to be prefixed by character 'v'.

 The delSAT input can state any number of arbitrary such cost functions and can specify arbitrary logical dependencies between parameter atoms, but of course not all such problems have a solution.